-BL Rewards donors can track their advanced wellness results through My Personal Donation History.
+Donor Rewards donors can track their advanced wellness results through My Personal Donation History.
 Donors can use the Advanced Wellness Check only one time per calendar year.

 Understanding cholesterol numbers is as important as getting cholesterol levels checked on a regular basis.
 Keep in mind that regular doctor visits are recommended for the ideal health care practices.

 General information and basic guidelines regarding aspects of cholesterol management can be found here.